Akshat111111/Hedging-of-Financial-Derivatives/README.md

 # Hedging of Financial Derivative

+Work In Progress
+We are building a robust code snippet  tool which is based on :

+-Financial Programming

+-Deep Learning

+-Machine Learning

+## Contributing

+**Star** the repo on GitHub.
+In general, we follow the "fork-and-pull" Git workflow.

+1.  **Fork** the repo on GitHub
+2.  **Clone** the project to your own machine
+3.  **Commit** changes to your own branch
+4.  **Push** the code
+5. Submit a **Pull request** so that we can review your changes

+This project relies heavily on issues.

+Ideas are an important source of contribution.

+We appreciate your feedback!
+We encourage you to contribute to this repository in the most straightforward and transparent way possible, whether it's:

+Reporting a bug
+Discussing the current state of the code
+Submitting a fix
+Proposing new features or Implementation

+# Hedging of Financial Derivative

 A Hedging is a market neutral trading strategy enabling traders to profit from virtually any market conditions: uptrend, downtrend, or sideways movement.
 This strategy is categorized as a statistical arbitrage and convergence trading strategy.<br>